jaibhasin/orbit-ai-brain/README.md

 - Answers live meeting recall questions from active Deepgram transcript segments when live STT is running.
 - Answers normal WhatsApp questions from persistent company memory when `DATABASE_URL` is configured.
 - Labels normal WhatsApp answers as memory-backed recall or general fallback so users can tell when Orbit is grounded in stored company context.
-- Stores Meet chat memory in Postgres + pgvector through a swappable memory boundary.
+- Stores meeting source/metadata/transcript chunks/extraction outputs through Postgres tables.

 ## Architecture